 Calorie restriction and immunity in humans

-We all die of something, whether it is a heart attack, stroke or cancer which are the major killers And ranking up there is also death from infections.
+We all die of something, whether it is a heart attack, stroke, cancer, or some other problem.
+And high up on the list is death from infections.
 So in that case, we need to find better ways to protect ourselves from becoming sick.

 In humans, the critical body weight in which there is a threat to life is a BMI of 13 in males and 11 in Females.